ParisNeo/chatgpt-personality-selector/README.md

 # ChatGpt written ad to this extention
-Are you tired of using a generic chatbot that can't seem to understand your specific needs?
-Look no further than ChatGPT Personality Selector - the ultimate Google Chrome extension for customizing your chatbot experience.
+Are you tired of using a generic chatbot that doesn't seem to understand your specific needs?
+Look no further, ChatGPT Personality Selector is the ultimate extension for customizing your chatbot experience on Google Chrome.

-With ChatGPT Personality Selector, you can easily condition your chatbot to become a specific person or tool that is specialized in a very specific area.
-Whether you need a doctor, a stand-up comedian, a Linux terminal, or a coder, this extension has you covered.
+With ChatGPT Personality Selector, you can easily condition your chatbot to become a person or tool specialized in a very specific area.
+Whether you need an educator, a doctor, a translator, a password generator, a stand-up comedian, a psychic, an expert in startup creation, a developer, or even a Linux, python or other terminal, this extension has everything you need.

-Simply select the desired personality from our huge set of options and press the validation button.
+All you have to do is select the desired personality from our large set of options and press the validation button.
 Watch as your chatbot is instantly transformed and ready to perform a specific task with ease.

 Say goodbye to generic chatbots and hello to a personalized experience with ChatGPT Personality Selector.
 Download the extension now and experience the magic for yourself.